Skip to Main Content

 Training, tutorials & other support

-• SU Skills Training: workshops for all students provided by the Student Union.
+• Skills Training: workshops for all students provided by the Student Union.

 • Skills Centre: guides to writing, understanding feedback and other academic skills.
 One-to-one support also offered.